-• You will find the syllabus, resources (articles and examples), class schedule, PowerPoint slides, announcements, guides, etc. To access this system, go to http://sakai.rutgers.edu, log in and click on the course tab on the top bar.
+• You will find the syllabus, resources (articles and examples), class schedule, PowerPoint slides, announcements, guides and other class material on Canvas.

 Rutgers email

 • All communications to students will be done using the Rutgers email address provided to you.
 Please forward your Rutgers email to your personal email if necessary.
 Not checking your Rutgers email is not an excuse for missing any communications.